servicegraph-foss/servicegraph-py/README.md

    ```

 **Error Messages**:
-When you violate these rules, dipy provides clear, actionable error messages:
+When you violate these rules, servicegraph provides clear, actionable error messages:
 ```
 ValueError: Invalid dependency in SingletonService: Singleton services cannot depend on transient services.